nicoleman0/CerberusIR/README.md

-# CerberusIR - Automated Security Incident Response Tool
+# CerberusIR - lightweight IR tool

 ## Overview
 CerberusIR is a lightweight automated incident response tool designed to quickly detect, analyze, and mitigate security threats in real-time.